 Although it’s still hot here in August, the bay waters will help keep you cool, and there is likely to be a light breeze.
 All the more reason to head out early in the morning!

 Which of these Gulf Coast fishing spots have you fished before?
 What fish did you catch?
 What fish do you want to catch on your next trip?
 If you’d like to know some more details about fishing in these places, let us know in the comments below.
-Otherwise, find a charter near you and start fishing!
+Otherwise, find a charter or a fishing spot near you and start reeling in trophies!